 Finally, initial estimates of losses given by insurance companies are typically on the low side.
 Therefore, it is best to get a second opinion from an outside appraiser, if possible.

-An individual injured in an accident who is facing complications with an insurance company can benefit from an experienced personal injury attorney.
-A personal injury lawyer will work on his or her client’s behalf to obtain a fair and adequate settlement.
+An individual injured in an accident who is facing complications with an insurance company can benefit from an experienced Orange County insurance lawyer and personal injury attorney.
+He or she will work on his or her client’s behalf to obtain a fair and adequate settlement.